 The last thing you expected when you got up that morning was to be involved in an accident, but that is how it turned out.
 While your priority for the moment should be in getting well, you should not neglect your just claim for compensation.

-Insurance companies have 15 days to approve or deny a claim.
+In the state of Texas, insurance companies have 15 days to approve or deny a claim.
 They may extend that to 45 days if they have sufficient grounds and a sound explanation for doing so.
+Fortunately, this means that Texas is rather speedy when it comes to the claims process.
 The bottom line here is that you should not allow the insurance company that is liable to pay for the injury and damages you have suffered to drag its feet.

 You need not be discouraged or sidetracked by any of these ploys.
 Austin personal injury lawyers can work with you from the beginning—before you even file your claim—to ensure you are treated with respect and fairness.
 Briggle & Polan, PLLC are auto accident lawyers who have helped a great many people who have been in your situation get the compensation they are entitled to from the insurance company.